-Make this homemade marinara sauce recipe once, and you'll never buy it at the store again!
-It's super simple to make, and it has a rich tomato flavor.
+Make this homemade marinara sauce recipe once, and you'll never get the store-bought kind again!
+It's simple to make, and it has a rich tomato flavor.

 Buying marinara sauce is easy, but I’ll let you in on a secret: so is making your own!

 Meet my go-to homemade marinara sauce recipe.
-It’s simple to make – all you need is 10 pantry ingredients and 30 minutes – and it tastes immeasurably better than any kind I’ve found in a jar.
+It’s simple to make – all you need are 10 pantry ingredients and 30 minutes – and it tastes immeasurably better than any kind I’ve found in a jar.
 Its base is canned crushed tomatoes with their juices, which I simmer with sautéed shallot and garlic for depth of flavor.
-Red pepper flakes give it a touch of heat, dried oregano adds Italian flair, balsamic vinegar makes it nice and tangy, and salt and pepper and a bit of sugar make all the flavors pop.
+Red pepper flakes give it a touch of heat, and dried oregano adds Italian flair.
+Balsamic vinegar makes it nice and tangy, while salt and pepper and a bit of sugar make all the flavors pop.